Techtonica/curriculum/sass/sass.md

 ### Specific Things To Teach
 - Sass is a tool (CSS preprocessor) that makes it easy to write CSS
 - Instead of writing CSS files, you write Sass files that are compiled to CSS
-- Specific useful Sass features
+- Specific useful Sass features include:
 	- Variables
 	- Nesting
 	- Partials